 • Knowledge-based models that support automation: These models formalize and apply business and engineering knowledge to automate many of the tasks that are today repeated on a project and from project to project.
-Hence an organization's capacity to process information becomes limiting factor in determining the schedule, cost and quality performance.
-Therefore, IT needs to support an organization's capacity to model, analyze, and predict project's simulate. а performance as outlined in this paper.
+Hence an organization's capacity to process information becomes the limiting factor in determining schedule, cost and quality performance.
+Therefore.
+IT needs to support an organization's capacity to model, analyze, simulate, and predict a project's performance as outlined in this paper.